Are you breastfeeding and have a baby that is struggling with irritability and gas discomfort?

 Another tip is to see if the stem will be easily removed, if so and the color underneath is no longer bright green, usually that means the avocado is perfectly ripe.

 Bonus Tip: Keep the leftovers fresh and green longer by storing the fruit with the seed!

-I just want to wrap up this read with some extra encouragement.
+I just want to wrap up this dairy free breastfeeding diet article with some extra encouragement.

 You can do this!

 It’s hard at first to take on one more challenge, I know.